ClickHouse/ClickHouse/docs/en/query_language/select.md

 The features of data sampling are listed below:

 - Data sampling is a deterministic mechanism.
 The result of the same `SELECT ..
 SAMPLE` query is always the same.
 - Sampling works consistently for different tables.
 For tables with a single sampling key, a sample with the same coefficient always selects the same subset of possible data.
 For example, a sample of user IDs takes rows with the same subset of all the possible user IDs from different tables.
-This allows using the sample in subqueries in the `IN` clause, as well as for manually correlating results of different queries with samples.
-- Sampling allows reading less data from a disk.
-Note that for this you must specify the sampling key correctly.
-For more details see [Creating a MergeTree Table](../operations/table_engines/mergetree.md#table_engine-mergetree-creating-a-table).

-The `SAMPLE` clause can be specified in several ways:

-- `SAMPLE k`, where `k` is a decimal number from 0 to 1.
-The query is executed on `k` percent of data.
-For example, `SAMPLE 0.1` runs the query on 10% of data.
-[Read more](#select-sample-k)
-- `SAMPLE n`, where `n` is a sufficiently large integer.
-The query is executed on a sample of at least `n` rows (but not significantly more than this).
-For example, `SAMPLE 10000000` runs the query on a minimum of 10,000,000 rows.
-[Read more](#select-sample-n)
-- `SAMPLE k OFFSET m` where `k` and `m` are numbers from 0 to 1.
-The query is executed on a sample of `k` percent of the data.
-The data used for the sample is offset by `m` percent.
-[Read more](#select-sample-offset)

-### SAMPLE Clause {#select-sample-clause}

-The `SAMPLE` clause allows for approximated query processing.
-Approximated query processing is only supported by the tables in the `MergeTree` family, and only if the sampling expression was specified during table creation (see [MergeTree engine](../operations/table_engines/mergetree.md)).

-The features of data sampling are listed below:

-- Data sampling is a deterministic mechanism.
-The result of the same `SELECT ..
-SAMPLE` query is always the same.
-- Sampling works consistently for different tables.
-For tables with a single sampling key, a sample with the same coefficient always selects the same subset of possible data.
-For example, a sample of user IDs takes rows with the same subset of all the possible user IDs from different tables.
 This means that you can use the sample in subqueries in the `IN` clause, as well as manually correlate results of different queries with samples.
 - Sampling allows reading less data from a disk.
 Note that you must specify the sampling key correctly.
 For more information, see [Creating a MergeTree Table](../operations/table_engines/mergetree.md#table_engine-mergetree-creating-a-table).